aquibkadri/list_godaddy_repos/README.md

 Tests can be added

-Directory structure can be more ouganized.
+Directory structure can be more organized.

 Better styling